Getting started with the MVC project template¶

 files and one forviews

-file to start the application, and asettings.yaml
+file to start the application in development mode, and settings files with.yaml

 Open the project with a text editor¶

 Open the project's folder using your favorite text editor.
-The template

 Routes defined using classes (controllers)¶